hankso/gpio4/README.md

 # gpio4
 Python module to control gpio on Linux.

-IMporoved gpio module based on sysfs and RPi.GPIO and gpio3 features
+Improved gpio module based on sysfs and RPi.GPIO and gpio3 features

 Support `RaspberryPi/OrangePi/BananaPi...`